Over jury’s regrets, judge sentences Army veteran to lengthy term in prison

 Fisher, who acknowledged Johnson’s service, appeared to be swayed by testimony from the deputies who were shot and their families, who described in gripping detail the physical and emotional fallout from the shooting.

-Anna Iversen, the wife of Sheriff’s Deputy Timothy Iversen, said she and her son were awaiting her husband to arrive home on Dec.
+Anna Iversen, the wife of Sheriff’s Deputy Timothy Iversen, said she and her son were waiting for her husband to arrive home on Dec.
 24, 2017, to celebrate their first Christmas together.
 They had built a gingerbread house and wrapped Christmas pajamas and placed them beneath a tree, before a deputy knocked on the door saying her husband had been shot.

 Anna Iversen raced to the hospital, where she testified that she found her husband covered in blood and hooked up to lifesaving equipment after being hit by three slugs in the arm and both legs.
 “Hey, honey,” he somehow managed to joke.
 “I got shot.”